nachocaru/xaprb.com/content/blog/2007-01-29-mysqls-federated-storage-engine-part-1.md

  9 Query       SELECT `i`, `j` FROM `fed_remote`
 19 Query       SELECT `i`, `j` FROM `fed_remote`</pre>

 I guessed right.
-I&#8217;ll leave this for a moment and discuss some other things I found out.
+I'll leave this for a moment and discuss some other things I found out.

 ### Remote data is not cached at all

-Rows retrieved from the remote storage don&#8217;t seem to be cached even for an instant.
+Rows retrieved from the remote storage don't seem to be cached even for an instant.
 For example, if you issue a join against a remote table where the local table contains repeated data, the matching rows will be fetched over and over again from the remote table.
 One consequence is that if something updates the remote table while this is happening, you will see an inconsistent view of it, even within a single query.

-Here&#8217;s an example:
+Here's an example:

 <pre>-- Local: